 - Heat a pan with 1 tablespoon oil.

-- Add half teaspoon cumin & saute for a minute.
+- Add half teaspoon cumin seeds & saute for a minute.
 Remove to a plate & set aside to cool completely.

 - Next add 4 to 6 red chilies and fry until they turn crisp.